PolyChord/PolyChordLite/README.rst

     $ CC=/usr/local/bin/gcc-6 CXX=/usr/local/bin/g++-6  python3 setup.py install --user

-You can then import PyPolyChord from anywhere with the lines: import PyPolyChord
+You can then import pypolychord from anywhere with the lines: import pypolychord

 and check that it's working by running:

 .. code::

-    $  python run_PyPolyChord.py
+    $  python run_pypolychord.py

 or in MPI:

 .. code::

-    $  mpirun -np 4 python run_PyPolyChord.py
+    $  mpirun -np 4 python run_pypolychord.py

 If so, the rest of the interface is relatively painless.
-Follow the example in run_PyPolyChord.py, and consult the docstring if you need help:
+Follow the example in run_pypolychord.py, and consult the docstring if you need help:

 .. code:: python

-    import PyPolyChord
+    import pypolychord
-    from PyPolyChord.settings import PolyChordSettings
+    from pypolychord.settings import PolyChordSettings

-    help(PyPolyChord.run_polychord)
+    help(pypolychord.run_polychord)
     help(PolyChordSettings)